AckerlyXu/heima/articles/cloud-services/cloud-services-role-lifecycle-dotnet.md

 The **OnStop** method is called after a role instance has been taken offline by Azure and before the process exits.
 You can override this method to call code required for your role instance to cleanly shut down.

+> [!IMPORTANT]
-> [AZURE.IMPORTANT] Code running in the **OnStop** method has a limited time to finish when it is called for reasons other than a user-initiated shutdown.
+> Code running in the **OnStop** method has a limited time to finish when it is called for reasons other than a user-initiated shutdown.
 After this time elapses, the process is terminated, so you must make sure that code in the **OnStop** method can run quickly or tolerates not running to completion.
 The **OnStop** method is called after the **Stopping** event is raised.

 ## Run method